List of characters in the Jean le Flambeur series: Isidore Beautrelet

 Isidore Beautrelet (the namesake of the boy detective in Maurice Leblanc's Arsène Lupin novel, The Hollow Needle) is a student of architecture and an amateur detective.
 He is only ten Martian years old when he attracts unwelcome fame after solving a gogol piracy case that was brought to his attention by The Gentleman.
 This fame brings him to the attention of the millenniaire, Christian Unruh, who summons him to solve the mystery of the impossible appearance of a note at his residence.

 His investigations eventually lead to astonishing revelations, not just about his past, but the Oubliette's as well.
 Specifically, he learns that the Oubliette is a panopticon and that the Revolution was a lie, perpetuated by the zoku colony to sugar-coat the Oubliette's history as the posthuman version of Australia.
 (The latter was also discovered by Unruh, a fact that shocked him greatly and led to his choice of an early Quiet.)
 He also realizes that gevulot is not as secure as people thought, but that a master key exists.
 It turns out that Jean le Roi holds the master key, being the Cryptarch and former King of the Oubliette, and that he is also the father of Isidore, something confirmed by Jean le Flambeur after Isidore's initial misapprehension that Jean le Flambeur was his actual father.

 At the end of The Quantum Thief, Isidore is the de facto Cryptarch of the Oubliette, having received the master key to gevulot from Jean le Roi.
 However, it is also hinted that he takes after Jean le Flambeur, not only in his choice of studying architecture at university (Jean, as Paul Sernine, was apparently an accomplished architect), but also in his successful theft of Jean's Watch during their farewell.

 Dignities of God

-The nine Dignities of God are nine Watches, custom-made by Paul Sernine (aka Jean le Flambeur) and given to nine Oubliette citizens whom he considered to be his friends.
+The nine Dignities of God are nine Watches, custom-made by Paul Sernine (a.k.a.
+Jean le Flambeur) and given to nine Oubliette citizens whom he considered to be his friends.
 They form the price if ever Jean le Flambeur were to claim the loot he locked in the memory palace: to claim it, he must fire a revolver nine times, each time draining one Watch of its Time and sending one of his friends to an irreversible Quiet.

 The known Dignities (chapter names) and their owners are: